Register a vehicle in B.C.

-Before you can get licence plates and insurance for a vehicle in British Columbia, the vehicle must be registered with ICBC.
+Before you can get licence plates and insurance for a vehicle in British Columbia and operate it on a highway, the vehicle must be registered with ICBC.
 Registering serves as the official record of your vehicle.
 It also identifies you as its owner.

 The steps you take and documents you need vary, depending in part on where the vehicle is currently registered.